rafaeljiang23/SingleMoleculeStructuralBiology/README.md

 Publication: XXX
 User should email to the corresponding author of the paper: Professor Simon Scheuring (sis2019@med.cornell.edu) for any detail about this work.

+NOTE: at this stage, the code is for peer review only.

 ## System requirements:
 1. Operating system for code development : macOS Big Sur Version 11.7.8
 2. Software for code development: MATLAB (MathWorks) 2021b